Hackers News Hackers News

 May 5, 2026 3 Min Read

-A double-free vulnerability occurs when a program attempts to release the same memory region twice, corrupting heap memory structures and potentially enabling an attacker to redirect execution flow in this case, opening the door to Remote Code Execution.
+A double-free vulnerability occurs when a program attempts to deallocate the same block of memory twice.
+This action can corrupt heap memory structures, potentially allowing an attacker to manipulate program execution flow, in this case, leading to arbitrary remote code execution on the affected server.

-The vulnerability exclusively affects Apache HTTP Server version 2.4.66 and was first reported to the Apache security team on December 10, 2025, by Bartlomiej Dmitruk of striga.ai and Stanislaw Strzalkowski of isec.pl.
+This particular RCE vulnerability exclusively affects Apache HTTP Server version 2.4.66.
+It was initially reported to the Apache security team on December 10, 2025, by security researchers Bartlomiej Dmitruk from striga.ai and Stanislaw Strzalkowski from isec.pl.
+Apache developers committed a fix in revision r1930444 the following day, December 11, 2025, with the official public patch integrated into the 2.4.67 release.

-The vulnerability allows local .htaccess authors to read arbitrary files with the privileges of the httpd user, effectively enabling an escalation of privileges beyond their intended access level.
+Another significant vulnerability, CVE-2026-24072, is rated Moderate severity.
+This flaw targets the mod_rewrite module’s utilization of the ap_expr expression evaluation mechanism.
+It allows local .htaccess file authors to read arbitrary files on the system, operating with the privileges of the httpd user.
+This effectively grants them an escalation of privileges beyond their intended access levels.

-This bug affects Apache HTTP Server 2.4.66 and earlier and was reported on January 20, 2026, by researcher y7syeu.
+This bug impacts Apache HTTP Server 2.4.66 and all earlier versions.
+It was brought to Apache’s attention on January 20, 2026, by researcher y7syeu.

 Additional Vulnerabilities Patched

-• CVE-2026-28780 — A heap-based buffer overflow in mod_proxy_ajp via ajp_msg_check_header().
-If mod_proxy_ajp connects to a malicious AJP server, that server can send a crafted AJP message causing the module to write 4 attacker-controlled bytes beyond the end of a heap buffer.
-Reported independently by four researchers between February and March 2026.
+• CVE-2026-28780: A heap-based buffer overflow found in mod_proxy_ajp, specifically within the ajp_msg_check_header() function.
+If mod_proxy_ajp establishes a connection with a malicious AJP server, that server can send a specially crafted AJP message.
+This message could cause the module to write four attacker-controlled bytes beyond the allocated end of a heap buffer.
+This issue was independently reported by four different researchers between February and March 2026.

-• CVE-2026-29168 — An uncapped resource allocation vulnerability in mod_md‘s OCSP response handler.
-Attackers could exploit this to exhaust server resources via oversized OCSP response data.
-Affects versions 2.4.30 through 2.4.66, reported by Pavel Kohout of Aisle Research on March 2, 2026.
+• CVE-2026-29168: An uncapped resource allocation vulnerability discovered in mod_md‘s OCSP response handler.
+Attackers could exploit this flaw to exhaust server resources by supplying oversized OCSP response data.
+This affects versions 2.4.30 through 2.4.66 and was reported by Pavel Kohout of Aisle Research on March 2, 2026.

-• CVE-2026-29169 — A NULL pointer dereference in mod_dav_lock that allows an attacker to crash the server using a maliciously crafted request.
-Notably, mod_dav_lock is not used internally by mod_dav or mod_dav_fs — its only known use case was with mod_dav_svn from Apache Subversion versions prior to 1.2.0.
-As a mitigation, administrators who cannot upgrade immediately may simply remove mod_dav_lock.
+• CVE-2026-29169: A NULL pointer dereference vulnerability in mod_dav_lock.
+This flaw allows an attacker to crash the server by sending a maliciously crafted request.
+It’s important to note that mod_dav_lock is not typically used by mod_dav or mod_dav_fs; its primary known use case was with mod_dav_svn in Apache Subversion versions prior to 1.2.0.
+For administrators unable to upgrade immediately, removing mod_dav_lock can serve as an interim mitigation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.